≡ Menu

 Atrial Septal Defect (ASD) in dogs.

-Atrial septal defect (ASD) in dogs is a congenital heart defect that occurs in utero whereby the affected patients heart fails to form properly.
-Specifically, the wall within the heart that separates the left and right atrium from each other does not form completely leaving a small “hole” whereby oxygen-rich blood from the right atrium is able to flow “backwards” to the oxygen-poor blood contained in the left atrium (AKA right-to-left shunt).
+Atrial septal defect (ASD) in dogs is a congenital heart defect that occurs in utero whereby the affected patient’s heart fails to form correctly.
+Specifically, the wall within the heart that separates the left and right atrium from each other does not create altogether leaving a small “hole” whereby oxygen-rich blood from the right atrium can flow “backward” to the oxygen-poor blood contained in the left atrium (AKA right-to-left shunt).

 Affected hearts…

-Will have what is referred to as a “hole” between the upper two champers (left atrium and right atrium).
+It will have what is referred to as a “hole” between the upper two chambers (left atrium and right atrium).
 This “hole” then allows oxygen-rich blood to leak into the oxygen-poor blood chambers of the heart.

-The affected heart runs the risk of potentially delivering “under oxygenated” blood from the heart to the rest of the body.
-This in turn can force the heart to have to work harder to lead to a whole series of medical conditions which have significant effects on the overall wellbeing of your loved one.
+As a result, the affected heart runs the risk of potentially delivering “under-oxygenated” blood from the heart to the rest of the body.
+This in turn can force the heart to work harder to lead to a whole series of medical conditions that significantly affect the overall wellbeing of your loved one.

 Symptoms that may indicate that your dog suffers from atrial septal defect may include: